dorianfong98/web-scraper/README.md

 ## About The Project
 This is a Web Scraper application built to extract data from any web page quickly and accurately.

+Built with Javascript, Node.js, and Express.js, Axios and Cheerio dependencies for npm.

 This particular application I have coded specifically extracts headlines and article links from UK news source The Guardian, but you may modify and adapt the code accordingly for any other Website's HTML elements.

+[Express.js](https://expressjs.com/) is a Node.js back end web application framework that provides broad features for building web and mobile applications.
+It is used to build a single page, multipage, and hybrid web application.

+[Cheerio](https://www.npmjs.com/package/cheerio) is a package to pick out HTML elements on a web page.
+It works by parsing markup and provides an API for traversing and manipulating the resulting data structure.
+Cheerio's selector implementation is nearly identical to that of jQuery.

+[Axios](https://www.npmjs.com/package/axios), a rather popular and widely-used package, is a promise-based HTTP client for the browser and Node.js.
+Axios essentially makes it easy to send HTTP requests to rest endpoints and perform CRUD operations - this means that it can be used to get, post, put and delete data.

 ## Getting Started

 To get started using the application, simply download the .zip file and open the web-scraper.exe executable.